 - When children are in their last year with us before starting big school, they are classed as one of our ‘Risers’.
 We work closely with local schools to support these children through the transition.

 - Contact with animals.
 We recently retired our 2 pet guinea pigs, Bertie and Peter to Sarah's family to enjoy their elder years in a slightly quieter environment, but we still have visits from other animals.
 That’s without the bug hunts we go on!

 - Walks and visits off-site, within the local community.
 Your T&Cs on the registration form cover this, so please don’t expect advance notice because it’s just part of everyday life at Clocktower.
 For example, if the children want to bake a cake but we don’t have all of the ingredients, they may walk to the shop to buy them.
 We also take part in 'The Daily Mile' twice daily.

 Receiving information – what to expect:

 - A regular email newsletter, a text message system and an online learning journal system called Tapestry where your child’s learning and development is logged – click here for Tapestry information.

-- Evening parent consultations held 3 times annually.
+- Parent consultations held 3 times annually.

 - Support with funding claims.
-We apply for this the term after your child’s 3rd If you receive any benefits, such as Tax Credits or Income Support, and have a household income of under £16,190, you may be entitled to funding whilst your child is still two (Free for 2 funding).
+We apply for this the term after your child’s 3rd birthday.
+If you receive any benefits, such as Tax Credits or Income Support, and have a household income of under £16,190, you may be entitled to funding whilst your child is still two (Free for 2 funding).
 We also offer the Extended Entitlement for working families.
 See the Fees page for more details on funding.

 Clothing & things from home – what to expect: